MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 Defines which channel to use for installing Office.
 If Office is not installed on the device, the default setting for the Channel attribute is **Current**.
 If Office is installed on the device and the channel attribute is not specified, the ODT will match the channel of the existing installation.

 This value determines the channel to be installed, regardless of an optionally specified update channel in the [Updates element](#updates-element) or via Group Policy Setting.
 If there is such setting with a different update channel, the channel switch is performed after the installation during the next update cycle.
-See [Change the Microsoft 365 Apps update channel](change-update-channels.md) for additional details.
+For more information, see [Change the Microsoft 365 Apps update channel](change-update-channels.md).

 For more information about update channels, see  [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).